OISF/suricata/doc/userguide/capture-hardware/napatech.rst

     pass tcp any 443 <> any any (msg: "SURICATA Test rule";  bypass; sid:1000001; rev:2;)

-Suricata will evaluate the inital packet(s) of the flow and program the flow into the hardware.
+Suricata will evaluate the initial packet(s) of the flow and program the flow into the hardware.
 Subsequent packets from the flow will be automatically be shunted from one port to it's peer.